OMP-Industrial-Project-Chat-Assistant/OMP-Chat-Assistant-Process/Context and Requirements Management/EN/Post-Interview Documents/Interview 4.md

 # New requirements
 - Model should handle and filter irrelevant queries and obscene words.
 # Changes to old requirements

 # New requests
 ## Requests to our team
 - Questionnaire form should have 1-5 grading instead of current 1-10
 - Provide emails of team members so OMP can give us an access to the documentation repository (they already have our emails).
+- Provide our long-term plan translated to russian

 ## Requests to customer (OMP team)
-- Provide GitLab repository with Aurora SDK documentation.
+- Provide GitLab repository where we could store Aurora SDK documentation.
 - Provide Flutter part of the documentation.

 # New information